 Sunset Squares in SoMa specializes in thick, square pies made with a chewy sourdough crust (although their thin-crust, Chicago tavern-style pizzas are also worth your time).
 Their toppings range from pepperoni (our go-to) or sausage and hot giardiniera to more unconventional combinations, like mapo tofu and ricotta.
 Pick up a couple of pizzas, a salad, and some brown butter chocolate chip cookies to go, and you’re all set.

 The Ferry Building has filled their back plaza with socially distanced, umbrella-covered tables - but if it’s more of a take-off-your-shoes-and-chill-on-a-blanket kind of day, stop by and pick up some picnic essentials on your way to the patch of grass of your choosing.
 If you’re overwhelmed by the choices in there, you can never go wrong with a baguette from Acme and some salami from Golden Gate Meat Co.

 Burke & Black

 Molinari is a North Beach institution that makes delicious Italian sandwiches.
 They’re the perfect picnic companion - an even better one than, dare we say, your dog?
-The sandwiches are stuffed with layers of meat, cheese, and all the fixings on your choice of bread (we like the soft roll or the Dutch crunch) - and while you’re there, pick up a bottle of wine, too.
+The sandwiches are stuffed with layers of meat, cheese, and all the fixings on your choice of bread (we like the soft roll or the Dutch crunch).
+And while you’re there, pick up a bottle of wine, too.

 The Inner Sunset bakery and pizzeria is always a great place for coffee, scones, muffins, and other fresh-baked pastries and bread.
-And if you’re headed for a picnic in Golden Gate Park, consider stopping by Arizmendi first to pick up one of their excellent vegetarian pizzas with sourdough crusts.
-They have a different pizza every day, so check their pizza calendar to see what’s on the menu.
+And if you’re headed to a picnic in Golden Gate Park, consider stopping by Arizmendi first to pick up one of their excellent vegetarian pizzas with sourdough crusts.
+They have a different type every day, so check their pizza calendar to see what’s on the menu.